 Most people think that fruit contains sugar and that is why people with diabetes should not consume fruit.
 Well, that is wrong because eating fruit is necessary.
 The fruit is rich in fiber, vitamins, water, and minerals; these are all crucial nutrients.

 The best way to include minerals and vitamins in your body is to consume the right food.
-When it comes to pears, they are abundant necessary minerals and vitamins which help for your overall health, and which is important for all people and not just people with diabetes.
+When it comes to pears, they are abundant in necessary minerals and vitamins which help for your overall health, and which is important for all people and not just people with diabetes.

 The pears contain the vitamins retinol, vitamin C, choline, vitamin E, lutein, vitamin K, beta-carotene, and folate.
-Also, the pears contain the minerals potassium, calcium, magnesium and iron.
+Also, the pears contain the minerals potassium, calcium, magnesium, and iron.

 A snack or meal which has fiber slows down the absorption of carbs into the bloodstream.
-As a result, there is slower and sustained rise in the blood sugar over a longer time, which lowers the chance of blood sugar spikes.
+As a result, there is a slower and sustained rise in blood sugar over a longer time, which lowers the chance of blood sugar spikes.

 Pears with their skin left on are a fiber-rich food.
 One pear of medium size has around 6 g of fiber which is approximately 24 percent of the recommended daily value.

 Satisfy Your Sweet Tooth

 Having a sweet tooth can set a person with diabetes up for poor control over blood glucose.
 The pears are actually a sweet treat that might help calm down the sweet tooth without sacrificing control over the blood glucose.

 You can eat a pear as a snack or as a dessert.
 Moreover, you can combine a couple of pear slices with fat-free, sugar-free whipped cream as a healthy and satisfying dessert.

 They are portable food that is excellent to consume when you travel, have a long and busy day, and cannot eat at home, or as a snack while you are at work.